We're here for you

 Not shutting off power for non-payment

-We know how challenging things are now.
-Extended through May 30, we will not disconnect your power due to non-payment.
+We know how challenging things are right now and we’re here to help.
+We will not disconnect your power due to non-payment through April 30, 2021, at the earliest.
 And we won't add late fees to your bill.
 We want all of our residential and commercial customers to have power at this time.

 Customers who are behind on payment will still owe SMUD for service, they will just not lose power at this time.